TaylanUB/scheme-bytestructures/README.md

 Traverses through `bytestructure` using `bytestructure-unwrap` with the given indices to acquire a triple of a bytevector, offset, and descriptor.
 Then, applies the `getter` of that descriptor to the bytevector and offset.
-Or if the getter if `#f`, then a bytestructure encapsulating that bytevector, offset, and descriptor is returned.
+Or if the getter is `#f`, then a bytestructure encapsulating that bytevector, offset, and descriptor is returned.

 - `(bytestructure-set! bytestructure index ... value)` *syntax*